ukmadlz/docs/docs/cli/fetch/overview.md

 # Overview

 Fetch command is the core command for CloudQuery.
-It extracts the configuration of your cloud assets, transforms them and loads them into single PostgreSQL database.
+It extracts the configuration of your cloud assets, transforms them and loads them into a single PostgreSQL database.

 ## Running